Elections

 Staff at the polling station are there to help.
 If you need assistance at any point, just ask.

-To apply to vote by post, you’ll need to complete a postal vote application form and make sure it arrives with your local council by 5pm on Tuesday 18 April 2023.
+In order to vote by post, you’ll need to complete a postal vote application form and make sure we receive it by 5pm on Wednesday 17 April.

 If you have any questions or would like to obtain this information in an accessible format, go to Electoral Commission - voter ID